Book your appointment online

 Student Health & Wellness is still here for you

-Distance appointments with counsellors, doctors, nurses and the social worker are available.
+Appointments with counsellors, doctors, nurses and the social worker are available.

 Dalhousie students and currently registered community patients are able to book appointments online with a select number of doctors, nurses, our social worker (students only) and same-day counselling (students only).